Crell/MiDy/README.md

 A tool for building **Mi**ldly **Dy**namic websites, with more features than you would expect.

-MiDy is in alpha.
-It works, and it's in a state that people can play with it, but it's not yet production-ready.
+MiDy is in beta.
+It's fairly stable and usable for small sites, but please don't trust it to anything enterprise-grade or mission-critical yet.
+For a personal blog or small company site, it's ready.
 Feedback welcome.

 ## Who is this for

 MiDy sits between static site generators and full CMSes and frameworks.
 It's for sites that are mostly static, and only "mildly dynamic."
-Some listings are auto-generated, there's a few forms, etc.  It's for sites that would be a static site generator, except for that one annoying page where you can't quite do everything at compile time...
+Some listings are auto-generated, there are a few forms, etc.  It's for sites that would be a static site generator, except for that one annoying page where you can't quite do everything at compile time...

 In practice, it can also be used as a Latte-and-Markdown-based static site generator.
 Or a little of each, which is where the real power comes from.